 This course provides students the opportunity to teach independently with supervision of department instructors following the successful completion of INT 821 and INT 831.
 The student assumes the role of instructor in one or more course(s) in the Department of Interpretation.
-The purpose of this practicum is to develop and hone the doctoral student's ability to plan, implement, and evaluate an academic course in the interpretation.
+The purpose of this practicum is to develop and hone the doctoral student's ability to plan, implement, and evaluate an academic course in interpretation and/or translation.